tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/Activities/05-Stu_Hodrick_Prescott/README.md

-# And I'll Be there—You've Got a FRED
+# You've Got a FRED

 ## Introduction

 * In this activity, you will use the Hodrick-Prescott filter to examine macro economic trends in Canada between 2004 and 2010.

-* FRED, or Federal Reserve Economic Data, is a database of macroeconomic data held within the United States.
+* Federal Reserve Economic Data (FRED), is a database of macroeconomic data held within the United States.

 ## Instructions